espocrm/documentation/administration/bpm-activities.md

 It possible to **pass a different target** to the event sub-process.
 The event sub-process can *interrupt* its parent process.
 Whether the sub-process is interrupting is determined by *Is Interrupting* parameter of its start event.

+When an event sub-process is initiated, all formula variables are copied from the parent process to the sub-process.

+When an event sub-process is initiated, it receives an information about all records created by the parent process at that moment.
+The sub-process can access those records.
+Records created by the event sub-process won't be accessible by the parent process.

-Non-interrupting event sub-process can be executed multiple times.
+Non-interrupting event sub-process can be executed **multiple times**.
 E.g. a condition occured multiple times.

 ![Event Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/event-sub-process.png)